mirage22/spring-profile-logging/README.md

 ## Spring-Profile-Logging example

 **spring-profile-logging** is the collection of the simple spring-boot based applications (consumer, producer).
-Both apps send data to the tracer (Jaeger, Zipkin) and can be connected with Java Mission Control and Flight Recorder.
+Both apps send data to the jfrTracer (Jaeger, Zipkin) and can be connected with Java Mission Control and Flight Recorder.
 Each part of project can be run locally, Docker containers or docker-compose file can be used.